lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The composite KEM design specified in this document, and especially that of the KEM combiner specified in {{sec-kem-combiner}} means that the overall composite KEM algorithm should be considered to have the security strength of the strongest of its component algorithms; ie as long as one component algorithm remains strong, then the overall composite algorithm remains strong.

-## KEM Combiner
+## KEM Combiner {#sec-cons-kem-combiner}

-This document uses directly the KEM Combiner defined in {{I-D.ounsworth-cfrg-kem-combiners}} and therefore inherits all of its security considerations, which the authors believe have all been addressed by the concrete instantiations of KEM algorithms and combiner parameters specified in this document.
+This document uses directly the KEM Combiner defined in {{I-D.ounsworth-cfrg-kem-combiners}} and therefore IND-CCA2 of any of its ingredient KEMs, i.e. the newly formed combined KEM is IND-CCA2 secure as long as at least one of the ingredient KEMs is

+{{I-D.ounsworth-cfrg-kem-combiners}} provides two different constructions depending on the properties of the component KEMs:

+> If both the secret share `ss_i` and the ciphertext `ct_i` are constant length, then k_i MAY be constructed concatenating the two values.
+> If `ss_i` or `ct_i` are not guaranteed to have constant length, it is REQUIRED to append the rlen encoded length when concatenating, prior to inclusion in the overall construction.

+The component KEMs used in this specification are RSA-KEM {{I-D.ietf-lamps-rfc5990bis}}, ECDH KEM {{I-D.ounsworth-lamps-cms-dhkem}} and ML-KEM {{FIPS.203-ipd}} all of which meet the criteria of having constant-length shared secrets and ciphertexts and therefore we justify using the simpler construction that omits the length tag.

 <!-- End of Security Considerations section -->